jacobp112/icebbo/docs/usb-ftdi-review.md

 ## Power architecture

 The board takes **external regulated 5 V** at J1.
 A resettable fuse F1 and series Schottky D1 feed `P5V`, which supplies the three existing regulators.
 The USB-C connector's VBUS contacts are joined only on `USB_VBUS`, which feeds R32/R33 and FTDI `PWRSAV#`; they do not supply `P5V`.
 The 5.1 kΩ CC1 and CC2 pulldowns identify the board as a USB-C sink for the data connection.
 The data pins are tied for plug reversal; the SBU pins are intentionally open.
-U12 adds a two-line, low-capacitance USB ESD device.
+U12 adds a two-line, low-capacitance USB ESD device, placed inline between J2 and the FT2232H so the data pair passes it without a detour.

 The [FT2232H data sheet](https://www.ftdichip.cn/Support/Documents/DataSheets/ICs/DS_FT2232H.pdf) gives typical 70 mA VCORE and 30 mA PHY operating currents, already 100 mA before I/O and board loads.
 That makes a USB 2.0 pre-enumeration bus-power assumption unsound without a much deeper power analysis.
 The captured architecture therefore follows its self-powered Figure 6.3. `USB_PRESENT` is approximately `VBUS × 10/(4.7+10)` at the FTDI power-save input.
 Actual upstream-port disconnect and suspend behavior remain bench checks.
 The worst-case 3.3 V load, including the FTDI core and PHY maxima, is 257 mA, above the earlier 200 mA allowance.
 The regulator's heat and headroom at that load are checked in [thermal-budget.md](thermal-budget.md).